 The R7 250 has 1.6 GB/sec greater memory bandwidth than the HD 7770, which means that the memory performance of the R7 250 is marginally better than the HD 7770.

 The Radeon R7 250 2GB GDDR5 has 384 Shader Processing Units and the Radeon HD 7770 MSI PMD1 Edition has 640.
-However, the actual shader performance of the R7 250 is 249.6.
-The HD 7770 having 390.4 better shader performance and an altogether better performance when taking into account other relevant data means that the HD 7770 delivers a slightly smoother and more efficient experience when processing graphical data than the R7 250.
+However, the actual shader performance of the R7 250 is 345.6 and the actual shader performance of the HD 7770 is 576.
+The HD 7770 having 230.4 better shader performance and an altogether better performance when taking into account other relevant data means that the HD 7770 delivers a slightly smoother and more efficient experience when processing graphical data than the R7 250.

 The Radeon R7 250 2GB GDDR5 requires 65 Watts to run and the Radeon HD 7770 MSI PMD1 Edition requires 150 Watts.
 We would recommend a PSU with at least 400 Watts for the R7 250 and a PSU with at least 500 Watts for the HD 7770.
 The HD 7770 requires 85 Watts more than the R7 250 to run.
 The difference is significant enough that the HD 7770 may have an adverse affect on your yearly electricity bills in comparison to the R7 250.